cythegitguy/opennugget/README.md

+# Excuse the spaghetti
+This repo is currently an absolute mess and I'm trying to move everything online so collaboration is easier.
+Updated CAD and EasyEDA drawings (currently being ported from KiCad) will be available soon.

 # What is this project?
 There have been a lot of fantastic and open-source DAP designs popping up recently, but nothing that has quite scratched my itch for a more modern and capable iPod-style DAP.
 While [tangara](https://www.crowdsupply.com/cool-tech-zone/tangara) and the [Echo R1](https://github.com/amachronic/echoplayer) both look like fantastic devices, they don't quite meet my wants from a modern DAP.
 To me, the platonic ideal for a DAP is the iPod Video.
 Unfortunately, despite having spent tons of time and money dealing with iPods, they aren't always reliable, and fixing them can be really expensive.